Brad Henry: 2002

 In the 2002 election for governor, Henry defeated State Senator Enoch Kelly Haney and businessman Vince Orza in the primary election.
 In the general election, he defeated former Republican Congressman Steve Largent, an NFL Hall of Famer, by just over one-half of one percent of the vote, in a race that also included Independent candidate Gary Richardson, a retired federal prosecutor.
 Henry received 448,143 votes (43.27%) to Largent's 441,277 votes (42.61%).
 Richardson, a former Republican candidate, received 146,200 votes (14%).

 Henry ran a campaign of "barnstorming" rural areas, and stopping at Wal-Mart stores in an RV with supporters.
-Henry was endorsed by football coach Barry Switzer, who has widespread popularity in the Sooner State and accompanied Henry to many campaign events.
+Henry was endorsed by football coach Barry Switzer, who has widespread popularity in Oklahoma and accompanied Henry to many campaign events.

 On the policy side of the campaign, Henry branded himself as the "education governor."
 He argued for increasing teachers' salaries and funding for higher education in the state by approving a state lottery to raise money.